Skills

 Use UnifAPI public data, compare recent engagement, audience fit, posting cadence, and collaboration risk.

-Return a ranked table with estimated sponsored-post price ranges, confidence, evidence, and follow-up questions.This runs well in Codex, Claude Code, Cursor, Claude Desktop, or any MCP-capable client.
+Return a ranked table with estimated sponsored-post price ranges, confidence, evidence, and follow-up questions.This runs well in Claude, ChatGPT custom apps, OpenClaw, Hermes, Codex, Claude Code, Cursor, VS Code, or any compatible MCP client.
 The user keeps their existing agent plan; UnifAPI bills only the public-data records returned by call_api.

 Data boundary